mullaguraharish/Fashion_store/README.md

 # Fashion-store

-Hello all, I am Kanduri Jayanth Sri Ram from Indian Institute of Information Technology, Sri City.
-This is my project submission for
-Future ready talent Internship.
+Hello all, I am Harish Mullagura from Indian Institute of Information Technology, Sri City.
+This is my project submission for Future ready talent Internship.

 #### Industry: